 Signs Your Dog is Anxious When Flying

-When bringing your dog on a plane, it’s important to be aware of the signs and symptoms that could indicate they are under a lot of stress during the flight.
-These signs may include:
+It’s important to be aware of the signs and symptoms that indicate your dog is under stress during the flight.

 - panting and drooling excessively